mchusma/pdbuzzboard/README.md

 - Add cable tie to secure the motor in place.

 ### Glove Assembly
-- 3D Print Finger Housings: I used the attached 3D print files attached to this github, or here: https://www.crealitycloud.com/model-detail/6429fdb4c37c438c95ae78d5, and printed them on the cloud using Craftcloud.
+- 3D Print Finger Housings: I used the attached 3D print files found here: https://www.crealitycloud.com/model-detail/6429fdb4c37c438c95ae78d5 or here: https://www.thingiverse.com/thing:5947463.
+I uploaded them to a cloud 3D printing service.
+I used: https://craftcloud3d.com/.
 I am working on an easier way to print the finger housings.
 - Put the motor into the housing.
 MORE DETAILS TO COME